Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Results

-\textbf{Impact of CBG in Boundary Matching Module} We adopted the method from BSN++~\cite{suBSN2021} to improve the performance for temporal localization.
+We adopted the method from BSN++~\cite{suBSN2021} to improve the performance for temporal forgery localization.
 This method includes two modules, complementary boundary generator (CBG) and proposal relation block (PRB).
-The CBG module predicts the confidence of the timestamp is a starting point or an ending point of the segments in the temporal axis.
-The PRB module which is based on BMN~\cite{linBMN2019} predicts the boundary map which contains the confidences of dense segment proposals.
-For inference, the results from both modules will be multiplied as the final output.
+The CBG module predicts the confidence that a timestamp is starting or ending point of segments.
+The PRB module, based on BMN~\cite{linBMN2019}, predicts the boundary map which contains the confidences of dense segment proposals.
+For inference, the results from both modules are multiplied as the final output.
 In this ablation study, we aim to discuss the impact of the CBG module.

-We trained several models containing the CBG module with different CBG loss weights from $10^{-2}$ to $10^4$, and also a model without the CBG module.
-As shown in Figure~\ref{fig:cbg}, the best CBG loss weight among the models is $10^3$.
-However, compared with the non-CBG model, the best model with CBG can only compete on AR metrics and has a huge gap on AP metrics.
+We trained several models containing CBG modules with different loss weights, from $10^{-2}$ to $10^4$, and also a model without CBG module.
+As shown in Figure~\ref{fig:cbg}, the best CBG loss weight is $10^3$.
+However, compared with the non-CBG model, the best model with CBG can only compete on AR and has a huge gap on AP metrics.
 Based on this observation, we drop the CBG module in the boundary module and only use PRB.